Slurry ice: Scraped surface generators

 The world’s first patent for a slurry ice generator was filed by Sunwell Technologies Inc. of Canada in 1976.
 Sunwell Technologies Inc. introduced slurry ice under the trade name deepchill ice, in the late 1970s.
 Slurry ice is created through a process of forming spherical ice crystals within a liquid.
 The slurry ice generator is a scraped-surface vertical shell and tube heat exchanger.
 It consists of concentric tubes with refrigerant flowing between them and the water/freezing point depressant solution in the inner tube.
-The inner surface of the inner tube is wiped using a wiping mechanism which in the original Sunwell design consists of a central shaft, spring-loaded plastic blades, bearings and seals.
+The inner surface of the inner tube is wiped using a mechanism which in the original Sunwell design consists of a central shaft, spring-loaded plastic blades, bearings, and seals.
 The small ice crystals formed in the solution near the tube surface are wiped away from the surface and mixed with unfrozen water, forming the slurry.

-Other slurry ice generators adapted the first idea of the scraped surface wiping the surface by using an auger originally designed to create flake ice.
-Wipers can be also brushes or fluidized bed heat exchanger for ice crystallization.
-In this heat exchangers steel particles circulate with the fluid mechanically removing the crystals from the surface.
-At the outlet steel particles and slurry ice are separated.
+Other slurry ice generators adapted the first idea of wiping the surface using an auger originally designed to create flake ice.
+Wipers also can be brushes or fluidized bed heat exchangers for ice crystallization.
+In these heat exchangers, steel particles circulate with the fluid, mechanically removing the crystals from the surface.
+At the outlet, steel particles and slurry ice are separated.